OECTA Responds to COVID-19

 The COVID-19 pandemic has taken over our lives so quickly it can be difficult to comprehend just how much has changed.
 While we are mourning those who have lost their lives, we are also taking extraordinary measures to prevent the virus from spreading.
 “Social distancing” and “flattening the curve” have become common parlance seemingly overnight, and we are all doing our best to adjust to new ways of living and working.
 However, although much has changed, Catholic remain as committed as ever to serving our communities.

 OECTA is committed to providing a safe and healthy environment for all of our members, employees, and anyone we interact with in a public setting.
-To that end, the Association has taken a number of measures, based on the advice of public health authorities, to protect the health and safety of our OECTA community and the public.
+To that end, the Association has taken a number of measures based on the advice of public health authorities and/or the direction of the government.

-Catholic teachers also understand that the COVID-19 crisis is having severe impact on our economy and society.
+The Association understands that the COVID-19 crisis is having severe impact on our economy and society.
 While the government has put some emergency measures in place, many Ontarians are losing work, and the hardships faced every day by people with low incomes are being magnified.
 In response, the OECTA Provincial Executive has approved a donation of $20,000 to Feed Ontario, the umbrella group for emergency food programs across the province.
-Many local OECTA units have also made donations to local charitable organizations.

 Below are some helpful resources related to COVID-19.